2001-2016: WHINSEC's 15th anniversary

 The Center for Human Rights and Democracy (CHRD) is the Institute's newest organization, making the instructors who teach human rights, democratic principles, and ethics a team.
 These three subjects begin every course offered, not only for students of WHINSEC courses, but also for all instructors.
 In addition to the International Operational Law course, CHRD instructors support all courses on campus, assist sister organizations in the U.S. military and Partner Nations, and supervise the Field Studies Program, which exposes international students to U.S. cultural sites and activities.
 Inaugural activities included a proclamation signed by Institute leaders and Dr. Charles Blaha, a State Department official who spoke at the event.

-Three courses in session, 138 students from 14 countries.
+Seven courses in session, 321 students from 14 countries.

 Command & General Staff Officer Course